Kristina01111000/4Einstitute/README.md

 find a new security plugin, or see if the security plugin works now w/o causing issues for login -> it is still an issue, look at other plugins or find another way to login
 Is he still using this site? should he talk to the publicist about this?

-all updated, figure out where to add links to the patreon, on the footer?
+don't link to the patreon from this site